n-cambria/MS-Sup-fin/README.md

 # MS-Sup-fin
-final project repo for DSTA 5509
+This repository is soley to hold files related to the CU MSDS DSTA 5509 course final project.